-We look at some of the most successful rural and urban sanitation approaches, also considering how area-wide approaches have been used to roll out sanitation programming across larger regions.
+Some of the most successful rural and urban sanitation approaches, including area-wide approaches rolling out sanitation programming across larger regions.

 Top ten guidance and tools

-View our top ten recommended sanitation and hygiene programme guidance and tools!Read more
+Our top 10 recommended sanitation and hygiene programme guidance and tools to end open defecation and achieve SDG 6.2.Read more

 Frequent and proper handwashing with soap is vital to prevent the spread…